Trump tests positive for coronavirus: the timeline

 Thursday

 Hicks tested positive for the coronavirus on Thursday morning.
+That means when Trump traveled to Bedminster, N.J., for a campaign fundraiser on Thursday her diagnosis was known to the White House.

-News broke of her positive test late Thursday evening.
+News broke of Hicks' positive test late Thursday evening.
 The White House released a statement that did not name Hicks but said Trump takes the health of himself and White House staff "very seriously."

 "The President takes the health and safety of himself and everyone who works in support of him and the American people very seriously," the statement from White House spokesman Judd Deere said.
 "White House Operations collaborates with the Physician to the President and the White House Military Office to ensure all plans and procedures incorporate current CDC [Centers for Disease Control and Prevention] guidance and best practices for limiting COVID-19 exposure to the greatest extent possible both on complex and when the President is traveling."